German exports and industry output beat forecasts in April

 "This morning's data shows that the economy has left its industrial hibernation behind," ING economist Carsten Brzeski said, adding that the figures pointed to a good start to the second quarter.

-He said the European Central Bank's record low interest rates, the still weak euro, relatively cheap energy and Germany's robust labor market were "the best prerequisites for another decent growth performance".
+He said the European Central Bank's record low interest rates, the still weak euro, relatively cheap energy and Germany's robust labour market were "the best prerequisites for another decent growth performance".

 Data on Friday showed German industrial firms received 1.4 percent more orders in April than the previous month as strong foreign demand outweighed a slip in domestic demand.

-"German exporters are increasingly capitalizing on the advantages of a weaker euro, as well as a global demand recovery," Berenberg economist Christian Schulz said.
+"German exporters are increasingly capitalising on the advantages of a weaker euro, as well as a global demand recovery," Berenberg economist Christian Schulz said.

 April marked the third straight month of growth in exports.